Frequently Asked Questions (FAQs)

 - Don't use a VCR as your video source.
 VCRs have very poor output quality no matter which type of connection you use.

 - When connected to a cable jack, EasyStart may be unable to show certain channels or channel ranges.
-This varies based on cable provider, but in general, if your provider calls them "premium" channels or says you need a "CableCard" to see them, those channels won't work in EasyStart.
+This varies based on cable provider.
+With some providers, none of the channels will work in EasyStart, while with others, most channels will work except for those that the provider calls "premium" or says you need a "CableCard" to see.
 If you need to show these channels, you should connect the EasyStart system to your cable box with a coax, S-Video or composite/RCA cable.
 However, some providers use copy protection methods that cause flickering or stuttering on these channels regardless of which connection you choose.

 - When connected to a digital cable jack, the channel numbers and descriptions may not match up properly.
 For example, channel 25 might be labeled MTV but actually shows VH1, and you might have to select channel 26 instead.